Toludtechsis/Personal-Finances-Analysis/README.md

 The objective of the project is to have a closer look into the finances of our case study,
 - To identify what expense is the highest through the year
-- To determine if expenses are within budget
 - To determine if income is lower than expenses
-- what expenses are the lowest
-- What takes away the most money towards the end of the year
-- What month has the most expense
+- What month has the most expenses
 - What month was budget exceeded
 - Total expenses
 - Total budget